 - Profile 72

 Moderate medical impairment (for example mild asthma, knee and back problems, etc.) - qualified for combat service in all combat units except infantry units and elite units such as “Sayarot”.

 - Profile 64

-Eligible for service in combat support units - eligible to serve in various combat roles such as Border police fighter (“Magav”) ,an Air Defense Command Fighter, an Operational Security Profiling Agent in the Border Crossing battalions, a Home Front Command Fighter and a Squad Commander, all according to the medical impairment.
+Eligible for service in combat support units - eligible to serve in various combat roles such as a Border Police Combatant - 'Magav' ,an Air Defense Command Fighter, an Operational Security Profiling Agent in the Border Crossing battalions, a Home Front Command Combatant and a Squad Commander, all according to the medical impairment.

 - Profile 45